hamidahoderinwale/cursor-telemetry/README.md

 - **Configuration**: `enable_terminal_monitoring` in `config.json`

 ### 4. MCP (Model Context Protocol) Integration

+**Note**: MCP endpoints are disabled by default.
+To enable, set `enable_mcp: true` in `config.json`.
+This is an optional/future feature.
+Database mode (direct SQLite reads from Cursor's database) is the current default and recommended approach for data collection.

 - **What it captures**: Comprehensive AI interaction events with full metadata matching database mode capabilities
 - **How it works**:
   - **REST endpoints**: `/mcp/log-prompt-response`, `/mcp/log-conversation`, `/mcp/log-code-change`, `/mcp/log-event`